How well can superconducting nanowire single-photon detectors resolve photon number?: Results

-The confidence for the time tagger measurement is always slightly higher, which can be explained by the higher timing resolution of $1.5~\mathrm{ps}$ compared to the timing resolution of the oscilloscope of roughly $8~\mathrm{ps}$.
+The confidence for the time tagger measurement is always slightly higher, which can be explained by the higher timing resolution of $<1.9~\mathrm{ps}$ compared to the timing resolution of the oscilloscope of roughly $8~\mathrm{ps}$.
 That means that focusing merely on the temporal measurement of the rising and falling edges with a time tagger can effectively substitute measuring the SNSPD signal amplitude (proposed by the PCA).
 This makes a time tagger the ideal candidate to extract photon-number information from SNSPDs.
 Additionally, the width of the ellipses of the time tagger measurement in Fig.~\ref{fig:pca_2dhist}(c) is limited by the system jitter of the experimental setup.
-Reducing the jitter, e.g., by using an SNSPD with even lower jitter, should therefore improve the photon-number discrimination especially for higher photon numbers and might also enable to resolve even higher components.
+Reducing the system jitter should therefore improve the photon-number discrimination, more noticeably for higher photon numbers.